Bureau of Land Management, Interior.

 - The amount (in Mcf) of Conservation Helium requested.

-- Certified check or money order in the amount of $1,000 made payable to the BLM.
+- Certified check or money order in the amount of $1,000 made payable to the Bureau of Land Management.
 This money will be used to cover administrative expenses to conduct this sale and is nonrefundable.

-1.08 Where Do I Send My Request for Purchase?
+1.08 Where Do I Send My Request for Purchases?

-All requests for purchase of helium, as part of this Sale, must be sent by certified mail to: Bureau of Land Management, Amarillo Field Office, 801 S. Fillmore, Suite 500, Amarillo, TX 79101-3545, Attention: Crude Helium Sales Analyst.
+All requests for purchase of helium, as part of this sale, must be sent by certified mail to: Bureau of Land Management, Amarillo Field Office, 810 S. Fillmore, Suite 500, Amarillo, TX 79101-3545, Attention: Crude Helium Sales Analyst.

 Successful purchasers will submit payments according to the following schedule:

-- First Quarter request by October 30, 2005, or 30 days after notification of the award volumes, whichever is later.
+- 50 percent by April 30, 2005, or 30 days after notification of the award volumes, whichever is later.

 1.10 To Whom Do I Make Payments for Awarded Conservation Helium Volumes?

-Make checks payable to the BLM at the address listed in part 1.08 in this Notice.
+Make checks payable to the Bureau of Land Management at the address listed in part 1.08 of this Notice.

 1.11 What Are the Penalties for Not Paying for the Conservation Helium in a Timely Manner?

-If BLM does not receive payment for a Quarterly Sale by the due dates in Section 1.09, the purchaser will forfeit its quarterly purchase unless the purchaser can show that payment was late through no fault of its own.
-However, penalty interest will be Start Printed Page 58466assessed in accordance with the Debt Collection Act of 1982, 31 U.S.C.
+If BLM does not receive a payment by the original due date or by the deadline established on a written late notice, the purchaser will forfeit the remainder of its allotment unless the purchaser can show that payment was late through no fault of its own.
+However, penalty interest will be assessed in accordance with the Debt Collection Act of 1982, 31 U.S.C.
 951-953.

-Successful purchasers will be notified in writing by BLM no later than 1 week after the bid opening for each Quarter of the awarded volumes and payment schedule.
+Successful purchasers will be notified in writing by BLM no later than 2 weeks after the close of this Notice with the awarded volumes and payment schedule.

 2.01 What Is the Allocated Sale?